Frequently Asked Questions

 32. Is it ok for me to use the Hoka Hey Motorcycle Challenge™ logo?

-1- Why are you limiting the number of new riders in 2024?
+1- Why do you limit the number of new riders that can sign up each year?

 Our mission is to promote awareness of the plight of many of our nation’s people who have lost hope.
 These people can be found at every turn such as Native American Reservations, inner cities, the Appalachian Mountains and even rural areas that have all been beaten down by either the economy, family issues, drug & alcohol abuse, medical issues or a combination thereof.
 We are looking for great riders; not great numbers.